Sino-Nepalese Treaty of Peace and Friendship

-The Sino-Nepalese Treaty of Peace and Friendship was an official settlement between the governments of Nepal and China signed on 28 April 1960, which ratified an earlier agreement on the borders separating the neighboring nations from each other.
-Gerry Van Tronder has argued that this document fitted into an attempt to maintain the image that Beijing was a "powerful but essentially benevolent leader in Asia", following the 1959 Tibetan Uprising.
+The Sino-Nepalese Treaty of Peace and Friendship is an official settlement between the governments of Nepal and China (Tibet) signed on 28 April 1960, which ratified an earlier agreement on the border between the two neighboring nations.
+Gerry Van Tronder has argued that this document fitted into an attempt to maintain the image that Beijing was a "powerful but essentially benevolent leader in Asia", following the 1959 Tibetan uprising.
 Contemporary Nepali, Chinese and Indian commentators have stressed the importance of the treaty in determining Nepal's relationship with China in the past and present.